 - We prefer that you use OpenType or PostScript Type 1 fonts, however TrueType are acceptable.

-- "Faux" type commands (for bold, italic, bold italic, etc...) should not be used.
+- Do not apply bold or italic styles to plain fonts or your type may not output correctly.
 For example, if italics are desired, then the italic version of the font should be used.

 - Photoshop users:

-- We prefer to receive Photoshop PDFs.
-In order to preserve font-quality type in your Photoshop PDF, you must use the PDF/X-1a setting in Photoshop's Adobe PDF Preset field.
-Never use the "Faux bold" and "Faux italic" options.
+- We prefer to receive Photoshop files as Photoshop PDFs.
+In order to preserve font-quality type in your Photoshop PDF, you must use the PDF/X-1a setting in Photoshop’s Adobe PDF Preset field.
+Never use the “Faux bold” and “Faux italic” options.

 - In order to preserve font-quality type in a PSD or layered TIFF, fonts must be supplied for output.
 Never use the “Faux bold” and “Faux italic” options.
 If no fonts are supplied in a PSD or layered TIFF, the file will be flattened, compromising the type quality.